i-zhen/Reactor-C/desc/PART3/README.md

 # Part III : Semantic Analyser

 The goal of part III is to build the semantic analyser.
 This consists of two phases: name analysis and type analysis.
-The description of the type analysis phase will be explained after next Tuesday class.

 As usual you will first have to pull from the master branch the changes which include some skeleton implementation for this part.

-## Name Analysis
+## 1. Name Analysis

 The goal of the name analysis is to ensure that the scoping and visibility rules of the language are respected.
 This means for instance ensuring identifiers are only declared once or that any use of an identifier is preceded by a declaration in the current or enclosing scope.